Haystacks C. 1882 by Georges Seurate

 • What We Are Looking For

-Send us your best in poetry – up to three poems per submission, short fiction – a single story of up to 1500 words per submission, and micro-fiction – up to three stories per submission of up to 250 words per story.
+Send us your best poetry, short fiction, and micro-fiction.
 We want to be inspired, moved, and emotionally awakened by your writing.
 Most of all, we are looking forward to seeing the mastery with words and imaginative writing.
 Submit your work through DUOSUMA by using the link below.
 Please see the Submit page for complete submission requirements.

 Submit through Duosuma